Matching and Sorting Skills in Preschool Years

-From as early as 18 Months, you as a parent should focus on introducing these concepts (matching and sorting) through simple and practical ways to your child.
+From as early as 18 months, as a parent you should focus on introducing these concepts (matching and sorting) through simple and practical ways.
 You can improvise and creatively use your own surroundings to come up with puzzles and exercises which stimulate your child.

-- Very often parents start by focusing exclusively on the counting of numbers and ignore other basic math skills.
+- Often parents focus exclusively on the counting (enumeration) and ignore other important early math skills.

-- Matching and sorting are two important early math skills that help lay a strong foundation.
+- Matching and sorting are two important pre-math skills that help lay a strong math foundation.

 We would love to Hear from You: